Squaring the square: Perfect squared squares

 A "perfect" squared square is a square such that each of the smaller squares has a different size.

-It is first recorded as being studied by R. L. Brooks, C. A. B. Smith, A. H. Stone and W. T. Tutte at Cambridge University between 1936 and 1938.
+Perfect squared squares were studied by R. L. Brooks, C. A. B. Smith, A. H. Stone and W. T. Tutte (writing under the collective pseudonym "Blanche Descartes") at Cambridge University between 1936 and 1938.
 They transformed the square tiling into an equivalent electrical circuit – they called it a "Smith diagram" – by considering the squares as resistors that connected to their neighbors at their top and bottom edges, and then applied Kirchhoff's circuit laws and circuit decomposition techniques to that circuit.
 The first perfect squared squares they found were of order 69.

 The first perfect squared square to be published, a compound one of side 4205 and order 55, was found by Roland Sprague in 1939.

-Martin Gardner published an extensive article written by W. T. Tutte about the early history of squaring the square in his Mathematical Games column in November 1958.
+Martin Gardner published an extensive article written by W. T. Tutte about the early history of squaring the square in his Mathematical Games column of November 1958.

 Simple squared squares

-A "simple" squared square is one where no subset of more than one of the squares forms a rectangle or square, otherwise it is "compound".
+A "simple" squared square is one where no subset of more than one of the squares forms a rectangle or square.
+When a squared square has a square or rectangular subset, it is "compound".